Pagination

 There are a number of ways to do cursor-based pagination:

-is the cursor.
-These are added as arguments, but the client has to get the cursor from the server, which requires adding acursor
+afteran ID: Use three arguments to support cursor-like pagination for queries sorted by a single field (createdAt).first/after & last/before:firstandlastare equivalent tolimit, andafter/beforeis the cursor.
+These are added as arguments, but the client has to get the cursor from the server, which requires adding acursorfield to the schema.
+We can do this a few ways:- Add

-to each object. - Have each paginated query return a
+cursorto each object. - Have each paginated query return a

-. - Use Relay cursor connections, where the paginated query returns edges, which each contain a
+startCursor, anendCursor, andnodes. - Use Relay cursor connections, where the paginated query returns edges, which each contain a

 - Add

-In this section, we will implement after
+In this section, we will implement after an ID and Relay cursor connections.

-#1 would have Review.cursor
+#1 would have Review.cursor:

 type Review {